 top of page

-The Beauty (and Terror) of Interdependence: Building Strong and Fulfilling Relationships
+Interdependence: Building Strong and Fulfilling Relationships

 Understanding interdependence

-Interdependence is the notion that individuals within a relationship can rely on each other while maintaining their independence and individuality.
 It recognises that while we have our own strengths, dreams, preferences, and personal growth journeys, we also benefit from the support, intimacy, and connection that relationships provide.
-Interdependent relationships are built on trust, respect, and mutual care, allowing each person to lean on the other while fostering individual growth as well as shared experiences.
+Interdependent relationships are built on trust, respect, and mutual care, allowing each person to lean on the other, fostering individual growth as well as shared experiences.

-Key apects of interdependence
+Key aspects of interdependence

 Mutual support